Market schedule

 - first-party wrapper over SEC company facts and the latest filing substrate

-- honest degraded-state semantics are part of the contract; OMNI does not pretend shares outstanding are the same thing as true float shares
+- honest degraded-state semantics are part of the contract; SEC API does not pretend shares outstanding are the same thing as true float shares

-/v1/statements/share-float - omni-apps, agent-backend, and Merlin can cut over from legacy float helpers to this wrapper without re-implementing fact-tag precedence
+/v1/statements/share-float - client applications can replace legacy float helpers with this wrapper without re-implementing fact-tag precedence

 Board composition